 A transmission line should be terminated at the receiving end in its characteristic impedance.
-Installing a jumper at the location labeled TERMIN applies a 120Ω load across the input for RS422 mode.
-Installing a jumper at the location labeled TERMOUT applies a 120Ω load across the transmit/receive input/output for RS485 operation.
+Installing a jumper at the location labeled LD applies a 136Ω load across the input for RS422 mode and across the transmit/receive input/output for RS485 operation.
+When noise is a potential problem on long lines, the terminating resistor should be divided and its center point grounded to help reduce noise voltage pickup.
+To accomplish this, also install a jumper at the position marked LD GND for 68-ohm termination resistance on the positive and negative branches of the receiving line.